uthark/blog/content/post/2020-10-05-omnifocus-cli-quickentry.md

 ```

 Save it to a folder like `~/bin` under the name `omni.scpt` (obviously, you can
-change it, just don't forget to update the shell script below).
+change it, and don't forget to update the shell script below).

 2. Create a shell script `omni` and make it executable: